Overview

 If there is only one member and the Trustee is a company then the Trustee company can be a single member company of which the member is the sole director or it can be a two Director company whereby the second Director is a relative of the member only if they are the employer of the Member or a non-relative of the member if they are not their employer.

-How is a Superannuation Trust wound up?
+How is a SMSF wound up?

 A Trustee winds up a Superannuation Trust by:

-- making a Declaration (in writing) that the Trust is to vest (that is the Trust ends and the Trust assets be distributed to the Beneficiaries);
+- making a Declaration (in writing) that the SMSF is to vest (that is the Trust ends and the Trust assets be distributed to the Beneficiaries);

 - collecting in all of the Trust assets and converting them into cash (unless the Trustee proposes to make an in specie distribution);

-- all debts of the Trust must be paid and all tax must be paid;
+- all debts of the SMSF must be paid and all tax must be paid;

 - notice is then given to the Taxation Department that the Trust has ceased to exist.